AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 The configuration window is divided in two.

-* In the left side of the dialogue under **Policy**, you have the ability to select an existing policy or select an existing one.
+* In the left side of the dialog under **Policy**, you can select an existing policy or select an existing one.
-* In the right side of the dialogue under **Properties**, you can set the properties specific to the component type.
+* In the right side of the dialog under **Properties**, you can set the properties specific to the component type.

 The properties available are dependent on the selected component.
 For example, for a text component the properties define the copy and paste options, formatting options, and paragraph style amongst other options.